CoRS-Tech/DiscordCyberBot/TermsOfService.md

 1.1.
 The Bot is intended for use within Discord servers to provide various functionalities as described by the Operator.

 1.2.
-You must comply with Discord's Terms of Service and Community Guidelines when using the Bot.
+You must comply with Discord's Terms of Service and Community Guidelines while using the Bot.

 1.3.
 The Operator reserves the right to suspend or terminate your access to the Bot at any time, with or without cause and without notice.